OpenCadia/OpenCadia/README.md

 After you run these two commands you have to log out and log back in for it to take effect(or restart).

 In some cases you also have to install the libnsl library.

 The script is executed by running:
 > python3 pyobd.py </br>

+## MacOS
+Make sure Python3 is installed, then run:
+> pip install -r requirements.txt </br>

+The script is executed by running:
+> python3 pyobd.py </br>